Erle Stanley Gardner Study

-Access: Item-level descriptions are available in a searchable database.
+Access: The Gardner study and its accompanying exhibition were disassembled in 2010, and all of the objects are stored at the Ransom Center.
+Item-level descriptions are available in a searchable database.
 An appointment is required.
 Please note that some material is restricted, i.e., not available for research.

 The archive of Perry Mason creator and detective novelist Erle Stanley Gardner (1889–1970) was acquired by the Ransom Center between the late 1950s and the early 1970s.
 From 1972 to 2010, a full-scale replica of Gardner's study, an addition to his ranch home in Temecula, California, was on display at the University's Flawn Academic Center.
 Peering through the windows of the room-within-a-room, visitors could view Gardner's enormous oak desk, a towering chest of drawers, and numerous bookcases filled with not only reading material but also Gardner's personal belongings, gifts from friends, and artifacts and souvenirs from around the world.
 Also on display were first editions of many of Gardner's books, honorary police badges, and photographs of Gardner and friends.
 Native American rugs, filing cabinets, a large safe, and comfortable chairs completed the décor.